-Note that the steps described below may fail to produce a best match routing table entry (i.e., all existing routing table entries are pruned for some reason or another), or the best match routing table entry may be one of the above "discard" routing table entries.
-In these cases, the packet's IP destination is considered unreachable.
-Instead of being forwarded, the packet should be discarded and an ICMP destination unreachable message should be returned to the packet's source.
+If there is no matching routing table entry, or the best match routing table entry is one of the above "discard" routing table entries, then the packet's IP destination is considered unreachable.
+Instead of being forwarded, the packet should then be discarded and an ICMP destination unreachable message should be returned to the packet's source.